CryptoTL: Private, Efficient and Secure Transfer Learning: Results and Discussion

 To emphasize the functionality of CryptoTL for scenarios featuring scarce data, we reduced the available target training dataset in multiple steps down to 1\% of its original size.
 Then, we compared the results of CryptoTL against those of the full CNN without TL in \Cref{fig:cryptotl-vs-cnn-all}.
 Figure~\ref{fig:cryptotl-vs-cnn-imdb} depicts the results obtained by the CNN and two settings of CryptoTL on the IMDB dataset.
 The CNN model only outperformed CryptoTL pre-trained on Twitter in experiments which used more than 10\% of the training set of IMDB.
 Figure~\ref{fig:cryptotl-vs-cnn-twitter} shows similar results for the Twitter dataset.
 One can observe that CryptoTL is capable of compensating the reduction in target data, especially if the target training dataset is very small.
-These experiments explored the lower bound in data size for fine-tuning encrypted TL models that secured stable performances nonetheless.
+These experiments explored the lower bound in data size for fine-tuning encrypted TL models that nonetheless achieved stable performances.
 In addition, the overall success of TL strongly depends on the similarity between the source and target datasets.
 The higher the similarity, the larger the overall accuracy, even for low target dataset sizes.
 Therefore TL between datasets for different NLP tasks remains promising.
-For a more detailed analysis on the achieved accuracies, as well as for using CryptoTL with the Youtube dataset, we refer to \Cref{app:results}.
+For more details on the deviation of the achieved accuracy we refer to \Cref{app:results-on-reduced-data}.

-\subsection{Differentially private optimization}
+\subsection{Differentially Private Optimization}

 DP grants additional privacy guarantees against malicious attacks that aim to disclose private data used to pre-train CryptoTL.
 Table~\ref{tab:DP_cryptotl} presents the results of the experiments in which we integrated the DPSGD optimizer into the server-side layers of CryptoTL.
 These experiments used IMDB as the source domain data and 100\% of the training set of Twitter as target domain training data.
 The accuracy scores in the table were obtained after predictions by CryptoTL on the test set of Twitter.
 In the table, $l_2$ refers to the maximum Euclidean norm of the gradients computed over the mini-batches during optimization; noise multiplier controls the amount of noise added to the gradients; and $\epsilon$ measures how strong the privacy guarantees are.
 By increasing the amount of noise added to the gradients of CryptoTL, we notice that $\epsilon$ values approach zero, as expected, suggesting stronger privacy guarantees, at the cost of drops in accuracy.
 Nevertheless, small amounts of noise, which do not degrade model accuracy at large extents, already suffice to balance this privacy-utility trade-off.